 To stage data in CDF RAW, you need the capabilities listed here.
 Contact your CDF project admin if you don’t have the necessary capabilities.Set up databases and tables in CDF RAW

 Use the RAW explorer to set up databases and tables before ingesting data in its original form.
 Keeping the original form of the data reduces the load on the source systems, allows you to minimize logic in the extractors, and makes it easy to re-run transformations on data in the cloud.
-The example below shows how you can upload files in CSV or JSON format to CDF RAW.1
+The example below shows how you can upload files in CSV or JSON format to CDF RAW.Create a database

 Select Create database, enter a unique name, and select Create.
 Note that you can’t rename a database.